Community-Run-eXperimental-Network/docs/docs/configs/bird.md

 Bird configuration
 ==================

 Neil Alexander has provided his Bird config for those who want to run a CRXN router using enterprise software.
+Obviously there is a blacholed route, you won't want that and also the IP numbers must be changed to suit your configuration.

 ```bird
 filter crxn4 {